seenakhan/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

 Please create a Public Teams group named "Contoso Traders Inventory" and a channel named "Pricing Updates" in your Microsoft Teams by using below steps

-1. Login into Microsoft Teams please select Teams then click Join or create a Team from the bottom left side.
+1. Login into Microsoft Teams with your global administrator account and please select Teams then click Join or create a Team from the bottom left side.

    ![img](images/tm4.png)